garethnic/restle/README.md

 ####UPDATE

+*19-07-2016*

+The app can now successfully pull the `arstechnica` rss feed and populate the content window.
+Now all we need to is find a way to handle multiple feeds and all their formats.

+TODO

+- [ ] Find solution to handle different rss feeds
+- [ ] Clean up prototype code where possible
+- [ ] Display more relevant data for each article
+- [ ] Allow articles to be viewed inside app
+- [ ] Store feed urls in the database and check for duplicates
+- [ ] Display feeds as buttons to initiate ajax calls
+- [ ] Possibly add offline feature
+- [ ] Add some styling to the app

 *18-07-2016*

 Foundation of the components have been added.
 App renders all components correctly.
 Data is also being pulled correctly, xml feed's transformed to json.